 10. SousVide Supreme Looks Great On Your Counter.

-Maybe it’s a little shallow, but let’s be honest: the rounded edges, the sleek lines, the brushed chrome of the original water oven or the glossy colors of the Demi … unless you’re using a replica of Bird In Space as a paper towel holder, a SousVide Supreme is the closest thing to cooking with a work of art.
+Maybe it’s a little shallow, but let’s be honest: the rounded edges, the sleek lines, the brushed chrome of the Touch Plus water oven or the glossy colors of the Demi … unless you’re using a replica of Bird In Space as a paper towel holder, a SousVide Supreme is the closest thing to cooking with a work of art.

 9. SousVide Supreme Makes Bad Cooks Great.

 Confession: the witticist responsible for writing this blog entry was, until recently, a remarkably terrible cook.
 Steaks were harmed in the making of dinner, eggs were brutally mistreated, and chicken was avoided entirely for fear of undercooking it, overcooking it, or finding some way to accomplish both simultaneously.
 But this story has a happy ending, as so many of our stories do: acquiring a SousVide Supreme opened a world of culinary possibilities.
 The other night, I cooked salmon.
 Delicious, tender, flaky Honey Glazed Sous Vide Salmon.
 Before that, Chinn Chinn’s Asian Short Ribs.
 The SousVide Supreme has done the unthinkable: brought delicious home-cooked meals to my kitchen.

 Sous vide cooking means a meal without a sink full of pans.
 Try this Sous Vide Pork Tenderloin recipe, courtesy of the blog Nom Nom Paleo, then finish it with our new kitchen torch for an easy meal with no cleanup.
 Silverware and plates can be used at your discretion.